 Pinot Grigio & Shrimp Scampi Pairing

-Not every dining restaurant will have an extensive wine list meaning that sometimes your options will be limited when dining on Shrimp Scampi.
+Only some dining restaurants will have an extensive wine list, meaning that sometimes your options will be limited when dining on Shrimp Scampi.
 The popularity of Pinot Grigio in North America, however, nearly guarantees that if the restaurant serves wine, they’ll probably offer Pinot Grigio by the glass.